hotwax/oms-documentation/troubleshooting/hotwax/dataManager/dataNotImportedInOMS.md

 | Failed   | Transaction has failed.                   |

-2. **Analyze Failed Records:**
+**How to analyze Failed Records:**

-   - Download the failed records file to see the reasons for failed records and fix them before reuploading.
+Download the failed records file to see the reasons for failed records and fix them before reuploading.

 | Error Type        | Description                                            |
 |-------------------|--------------------------------------------------------|